The responsibilities of Child Protective Services are to:

 - To attend college or a vocational or technical training program.

-- To participate in a program or activity that promotes or removes barriers to employment.
+- To participate in a program or activity to help them get a job.

 - To work at least 80 hours a month.